BLOG

 Where is "like-kind" defined?

-The question of what is like-kind when exchanging real estate is very broad.
+The question of what like-kind is when exchanging real estate is very broad.
 This is not defined in the tax code or in the 1031 exchange regulations, rather it follows case law history, sometimes going back to English Common Law and IRS rulings.
-Like-kind for personal property is more of a “same kind” analysis.
-However for real estate, any type of real estate is like-kind to any other type.
-So for example, an investment condominium would be like-kind to vacant land bought for appreciation.
+For real estate, any type of real estate is like-kind to any other type.
+For example, an investment condominium would be like-kind to vacant land bought for appreciation.

 What are some other real estate property interests?